GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 4 The script only supports network mask 255.255.XXX.XXX, thus only the first two octets can be modified.

 ### Running adminGVPN
-1. Update the `config.json` file with proper XMPP server address, and the user name and password of the XMPP user.
-You can use existing public XMPP services, or you can also [[setup your own XMPP server|Installing XMPP Server]].
-    IPv4 addresses will be allocated automatically by MuC room admin by running manageUsers.py script.
+1. Update the `config.json` file with proper XMPP server address, and the full JID, nickname and password.
+As mentioned earlier every peer should have a unique JID and nickname.
+You can use existing public XMPP services,or you can also [[setup your own XMPP server|Installing XMPP Server]].IPv4 addresses will be allocated automatically by MuC room admin by running manageUsers.py script.

  ```bash
    {